 Market and Model

-Prices start at just over £9,000 for a three-door entry-level C1.
-Changes to the range include the addition of fresh paintwork colours.
+There are 'Touch', 'Feel' and 'Flair' trim levels and prices start at just over £11,000 for a three-door entry-level C1.
+Recent changes to the range include the addition of fresh paintwork colours.
 And fresh driver aids like Active Safety Brake, Lane Departure Warning, Hill Start Assist, Reversing camera, Keyless Entry and Start and a Speed Sign Recognition and Recommendation system.
 The 7-inch infotainment monitor's 'Mirror Screen' smart-phone mirroring capability has been increased and the unit works with both Apple and Android 'phones.
 As before, the spec on the entry-level three-door-only C1 Touch is rather basic.
-We'd certainly be tempted to budget another £1,700 and opt for the C1 Feel which can be ordered with three or five doors.
+We'd certainly be tempted to budget another £1,700 and opt for the C1 Feel which can be ordered with three or five doors and can be ordered woith the option of an 'Airscape' fabric folding roof.
 Go for five doors and you'll also get the option of the Airscape folding fabric top.
 Feel-level equipment runs to air conditioning, a DAB digital radio, that 7" centre touch screen and steering mounted controls, along with body coloured door mirrors and door handles.

 You can go a step further and choose the C1 Flair, which sports 15" alloy wheels and also gets a speed limiter, rev counter, reversing camera, electrically heated and adjustable door mirrors, a leather steering wheel and dark tinted rear windows.
 Available options include automatic air conditioning, automatic headlights, keyless entry & start and styling details such as black leather upholstery and White and Sunrise Red colour packs.